rdegges/rdegges-blog/articles/2012/successful-github-development.md

 for you to understand--it will make it easier for the project maintainer to review, accept, and publish!

-Regardless of whether or not you like the style of the existing codebase, complying with the author's style guidelines makes everyone happier as all the code will be uniform, easier to scan through, easier to debug, and easier to maintain over time.
+Regardless of whether or not you like the style of the existing code base, complying with the author's style guidelines makes everyone happier as all the code will be uniform, easier to scan through, easier to debug, and easier to maintain over time.

-​4.
-Unsure?
+### 4. Unsure?
 Ask!

-If you're unsure about anything--whether it be coding style, development workflow, wording, whatever--try not to make assumptions, ask!
+If you're unsure about anything--whether it be coding style, development work flow, wording, whatever--try not to make assumptions, ask!

 Quite possibly the greatest benefit of open source software is that it brings people together to create amazing things.
 If you're not sure about something,